 Services can be attended via Zoom or in person at Diversity Hall in Mount Vernon.
 We hope to see you soon!

 Childcare is available during the Sunday services, and two weeks a month there is also a Children’s Religious Education lesson.
 Children are also welcome to stay with their caregivers in the service and the table seating is intended for these families.
+More CRE information

-Leader: Doris Brevoort
+Celebrant: Doris Brevoort

-Tech: George Rodgers-Clark
+Media: Media: George Rodgers-Clark

 Community of Spirit